AdoriZahard/hi3er/docs/index.md

 ***

 ## Update log
-- 2022-02-01: Added Sushang's Mobius Infinity Blade Works build.
+- 2022-02-01: Updated every Valkyrie's Load Buff.
+Added Sushang's Mobius Infinity Blade Works build.
 - 2022-30-12: Updated RI and LK.
 Updated and corrected one of CN's recommended signets.
 - 2022-29-12: Revamped some sections of the guide.
 Added 6.2 ER Tierlist section.
 Added Explanation section at the very end of the guide for 3* Remembrance Sigil Abuse.
 - 2022-27-12: Updated HoH, HC, VK Charged and Sushang with new Video Runs updated for 6.2.